sodadata/docs/soda/quick-start-sodacl.md

 # SodaCL tutorial
 *Last modified on {% last_modified_at %}*

-If you are staring at a blank YAML file wondering what SodaCL checks to write to surface data quality issues, this quick start tutorial is for you.
+If you are staring at a blank page wondering what SodaCL checks to write to surface data quality issues, this quick start tutorial is for you.

-Alternatively, use the [Check suggestions]({% link soda-library/check-suggestions.md %}) assisstant in the Soda Library CLI tool to profile a dataset and auto-generate basic checks for data quality.
+Alternatively, use the [Check suggestions]({% link soda-library/check-suggestions.md %}) assisstant in the Soda Library CLI to profile a dataset and auto-generate basic checks for data quality.

 ![blank-page](/assets/images/blank-page.png){:height="500px" width="500px"}